 If you believe a mistake has been made in the grading of any testing deliverable item, you have the privilege of discussing the matter for remedy.
 Your first effort must be to contact the person who graded the item.
 If remedy satisfactory to you is not achieved at this point, you may then see the instructor for further discussion.
 The instructor will, under no circumstances, discuss a grading matter with any student if related to an item scored by the teaching assistant unless the assistant has been contacted first.
-The above privilege is limited to one week after the item has been initially returned.
+For testing deliverables OTHER than the semester final examination, the above privilege is limited to one week after the item has been initially returned.